 “If you hold an NFT in a wallet on an iPhone, Apple just made it a lot harder to transfer that NFT to other wallets, or gift it to friends or family.
 Simply put, Apple has introduced new policies to protect their profits at the expense of consumer investment in NFTs and developer innovation across the crypto ecosystem.”

 Amid the dispute over how the NFT gas fees should be paid and the pending release of its app update, Coinbase says it is open for a discussion with Apple.

 “We hope this is an oversight on Apple’s behalf and an inflection point for further conversations with the ecosystem.
-Apple – we’re here and want to help.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Apple – we’re here and want to help.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action